lodash/lodash/doc/README.md

 ### <a id="_clonevalue--deepfalse-callback-thisarg"></a>`_.clone(value [, deep=false, callback, thisArg])`
 <a href="#_clonevalue--deepfalse-callback-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L1903 "View in source") [&#x24C9;][1]

 Creates a clone of `value`.
-If `deep` is `true`, nested objects will also be cloned, otherwise they will be assigned by reference.
-If a `callback` function is provided, it will be executed to produce the cloned values.
-If `callback` returns `undefined`, cloning will be handled by the method instead.
-The `callback` is bound to `thisArg` and invoked with one argument; *(value)*.
+If `deep` is `true` nested objects will also be cloned, otherwise they will be assigned by reference.
+If a callback is provided it will be executed to produce the cloned values.
+If the callback returns `undefined` cloning will be handled by the method instead.
+The callback is bound to `thisArg` and invoked with one argument; *(value)*.

 #### Arguments
 1. `value` *(Mixed)*: The value to clone.